All Episodes

 But the second part of your comment that you made yesterday was that if you were a parent of a white male, specifically an athlete, why in the world the last place in the world that you would send your child to would be Duke University right now, which is an implication then of that implying that all of Duke is all of this negativity.

-I was just trying to get you I hear you continually commenting on that liberalism has gotten a hold of us and it's blown it out of proportion.
+I was just trying to get you, I hear you continually commenting on that liberalism has gotten a hold of this and it's blown it out of proportion.

 However, when you made that comment, the second part of your comment that you made yesterday at 145 was that why would a parent that had a white boy send their child to Duke University?

-Because Duke my point being is that Duke and Durham have a whole lot more to offer than than this situation.
+Because Duke, my point being is that Duke and Durham have a whole lot more to offer than this situation.

 And I was employing one of those techniques yesterday.

-You had three in terms of the nature of the evidence of this case, totally innocent young men from what were said to be wealthy white Northeastern families.
+You had three, in terms of the nature of the evidence in this case, totally innocent young men from what were said to be wealthy white Northeastern families.

 You have a black stripper comes and levels all kinds of allegations that turn out not to be true.